 Successful British and European dates for The Chills in Leeds, London, Ghent (Belgium), Berlin, Amsterdam, Dublin, Edinburgh and Glasgow rounded out the trip.

 Martin Phillipps remained behind with manager Scott Muir into September to oversee the mixing of the new album.
 While there, he found time for some solo support slots in the English capital.
-The much anticipated album, entitled Silver Bullets, was realeased in 2015, followed in 2018 by another album release, Snow Bound.
+The much-anticipated album, entitled Silver Bullets, was released in 2015, followed in 2018 by another album release, Snow Bound.

 A parting word from Martin: “I never wanted the glitzy-autograph sort of fame.
 But then again I never wanted to be ordinary.
 I always wanted to be something different.
 I just want my music to be heard by the right people in the right places.
 I want it to carry a long-term impact.”
 It was and it does.